Elizabeth and Mary Kirby: Financial independence

-The sisters were afforded opportunity at the start of their career that many aspiring women in the field were not.
-Jarrold and Sons, publisher of The Observing Eye, enlisted the sisters' help with the series.
-Over 25 years the sisters created at least 24 books including a number that popularised science.
-By removing complex scientific classification they sought to interest everyday readers in the wonders of nature.
-Books like those by the Kirby sisters served as aids for mothers teaching their children introductory botany in the home.
+Influence

 They also wrote articles for magazines, school books, fiction as well as the natural science guides that were complete with illustrations.
 Visual imagery proved to be an effective method of making science more accessible and popular and its use in scientific materials was largely implemented by women writers like the Kirby sisters.
-Male counterparts utilized illustrations less frequently in their work reportedly to maintain a higher level of formality.
+Male writers often utilized illustrations less frequently in their work reportedly to maintain a higher level of formality.
 Another popularization style they used was first-person narrative.
 By providing their audience with detailed descriptions and images they "transported" the reader to a setting that was otherwise inaccessible.
 Within the scientific community, there was a disconnect between members whose work was targeted towards their professional peers and those who were considered to be popularizers.
 This is exemplified by interactions Mary Kirby recounted with academic botanist John Lindley.
 He, like many of his peers in academic botany, did not "...encourage any work, except like his own, of the most scientific kind."

+Later life and death

-Their inheritance and their earnings enabled them to buy "the living" of Brooksby church for the Reverend Henry Gregg who Mary had married in 1860.
+Their inheritance and their earnings enabled Elizabeth and Mary to buy "the living" of Brooksby church for the Reverend Henry Gregg who Mary had married in 1860.
 Up to this time the sisters had been living in Norfolk where they had published Plants of Land and Water in 1857.
 After Mary's marriage the three lived together at Melton Mowbray in Leicestershire.
 From their purpose built house called Six Elms they worked through a number of different publishers under either their joint names or occasionally Elizabeth published her own books.
 Elizabeth died of a bacterial infection in June 1873 in Leicestershire.

 The following year lightning struck the steeple on Brooksby Church and Mary and her husband had to handle that difficulty.
 The initial strike was said to have just taken a "bite" out of the steeple but eventually the whole structure collapsed.
 Undeterred by the damage, Gregg arranged for temporary repairs whilst services continued in parallel.
 The church was restored by 1874 by R.W.Johnson.

 The Reverend Gregg died in 1881 and Mary had to again study her finances.
 Mary died in 1893 after completing her autobiography.
 She was buried in the same grave as both her marital partner and her writing partner at Brooksby church.
 Mary left her money to a surviving sister.